<< Click to Display Table of Contents >>

 The other time you might want to restore backups is if you have DONATION on multiple computers, with copies of the same database, and you are transferring that database between those computers.

-The email you received contains instructions for restoring the backup, but I will expand on them a bit here.
+The email you received contains instructions for restoring the backup, but we will expand on them a bit here.

-If you are viewing the emailed encrypted backup file (usually named DONATION4.DB.S4B, or DONATION-YYYY-MM-DD.DB.S4B, where YYYY-MM-DD is replaced by the date the backup was made) as an attachment in an email program (or in My Computer, Computer, or Windows Explorer if you have saved the attachment), you can double-click on the file (or right-click on it and pick "Run" or "Open").
-That will then start DONATION, and prompt you to confirm that you want to restore the emailed backup file.
+If you are viewing the emailed encrypted backup file (usually named DONATION-YYYY-MM-DD.HH.MM.SS.DB.S4B, where YYYY-MM-DD.HH.MM.SS is replaced by the date and time the backup was made) as an attachment in an email program (or in My Computer, Computer, or Windows Explorer if you have saved the attachment), you can double-click on the file (or right-click on it and pick "Run" or "Open").
+That will then start or activate DONATION, and prompt you to confirm that you want to restore the emailed backup file.

-If you are using Database à Switch Databases to handle multiple databases, the ".DB" part of the emailed backup file will instead match the file extension for the alternate database you backed up.
-For instance, if an alternate database was named DONATION4.OTHER, the attachment would be DONATION4.OTHER.S4B or DONATION-YYYY-MM-DD.OTHER.S4B. ("S4B" stands for Software4Nonprofits Backup!)
+If you are using Database ⇒ Switch Databases to handle multiple databases, the ".DB" part of the emailed backup file will instead match the file extension for the alternate database you backed up.
+For instance, if an alternate database was named DONATION4.OTHER, the attachment would be DONATION-YYYY-MM-DD.HH.MM.SS.OTHER.S4B. ("S4B" stands for Software4Nonprofits Backup!)
 Only a backup from the correct database can be restored to that same database.

 If you are using this method, please skip down to the section lower on this page on "Entering the Encryption Password" for your next step.

-Your alternative is to use the Backup/Restore à Restore Emailed Backup menu option in the program..
+Your alternative is to use the Backup/Restore ⇒ Restore Emailed Backup menu option in the program.

 Before starting this option, you need to save the attachment from the email to a folder where you can find it, such as your Desktop.
 How this is done depends on which email program you use.
 For instance, there may be a button or link to save attachments in emails, or you might right-click on the attachment and pick Save or Save As from a popup menu.
 (The latter is how it works in Microsoft Outlook.)
 Be sure to save it with the same filename it came with.

-The name of the attachment is always DONATION4.DB.S4B, or DONATION-YYYY-MM-DD.DB.S4B, where YYYY-MM-DD is replaced by the date the backup was made.
+The name of the attachment is usually DONATION-YYYY-MM-DD.HH.MM.SS.DB.S4B, where YYYY-MM-DD.HH.MM.SS is replaced by the date and time the backup was made.
 Again, if you have multiple databases, the ".DB" part will change accordingly to the extension of the database that was backed up.
+As mentioned above, backup files from earlier versions of the program may omit the time component in the filename, or from even earlier versions they may omit both the date and the time and just start with "DONATION4".

-When you select Backup/Restore à Restore Emailed Backup, a Restore Backup File window comes up.
-Navigate in that window to the folder into which you saved the attachment (for instance your Desktop), and select the filename of the attachment (normally DONATION4.DB.S4B or DONATION-YYYY-MM-DD.DB.S4B, as explained above).
+When you select Backup/Restore ⇒ Restore Emailed Backup, a Restore Backup File window comes up.
+Navigate in that window to the folder into which you saved the attachment (for instance your Desktop), and select the filename of the attachment (normally DONATION4.DB.S4B, DONATION-YYYY-MM-DD.DB.S4B, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.S4B, as explained above).
 Click Open to confirm it.

 Entering the Encryption Password